JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 Then, once a target is added, default compilations are created for it:

 * `main` and `test` compilations for JVM, JS, and Native targets;
-* a compilation per Android variant, for Android targets;
+* a compilation per [Android build variant](https://developer.android.com/studio/build/build-variants), for Android targets;

 For each compilation, there is a default source set under the name composed as `<targetName><CompilationName>`.
 This default source set participates in the compilation, and thus it should be used for the platform-specific code and dependencies, and for adding other source